rust-lang/surveys/surveys/2026/leadership-council/questions.md

 Note that these are the top-level teams for lack of better project "areas".
 Select "I don't know" if you don't know which top-level team(s) represent the team(s) that you are a part of.

-Type: select one or more (optional)
+Type: select all that apply (optional)

 - Compiler
 - Dev Tools